 The number one cost of most backyard chicken keeper is feed.
 In many places, household scale chicken owners might only just be able to produce eggs for the same cost of purchasing from a supermarket.
 In this article we look at how to save money while feeding the most nutritious food to your birds.

-Regular chicken feed is corn (maize) based in many parts of the world, often with barley or wheat mixed in – also known as ‘scratch’, this dry mix is usually a chickens least preferred meal.
+Regular chicken feed is corn (maize) based in most parts of the world, often with barley or wheat mixed in – also known as ‘scratch’, this dry mix is low in nutrition and usually a chickens least preferred meal.

 Laying pellets are commonly fed to hens, these are often comprised of corn, soy, barley and sometimes include ground oyster shells and other supplements.

 The ideal diet for a chicken is 1/3 bugs&worms, 1/3 grain&seeds & 1/3 greens.
 Greens can include grass (growing) and leafy plants.

 Unless you keep only a few chickens, or have extensive pastures & woodland areas for them to forage – you will need a strategy to feed them, since saving money is a big part of many peoples reason for keeping chickens.